candlecorp/wick/README.md

 ### Opportunities for code generation

-Vino uses code generation extensively and making it better or adding more opportunities to use generated code is usually welcome.
+Wasmflow uses code generation extensively and making it better or adding more opportunities to use generated code is usually welcome.
 Open an issue first to discuss it to be sure that someone isn't already working on it.

 ### Rustdoc examples